We dive into the three types of SOC reports and offer practical scenarios to help you determine which one aligns with your organization’s needs.

-To ensure vendors provide protective and reliable services, your organization can request a system and organization controls (SOC) report from vendors.
-Conducted by an external auditor, a SOC report is an official document that reviews vendor practices to verify you can trust the vendor with sensitive information.
+To ensure vendors provide protective and reliable services, your organization can request a system and organization controls (SOC) report.
+Conducted by an external auditor, SOC reports are official documents that review vendor practices.
+They are crucial to help verify you can trust the vendor with sensitive information.

-SOC reports help businesses gauge how reliably their vendors protect their data and reveal any potential vulnerabilities in their vendors’ services.
+SOC reports help businesses gauge how reliably their vendors protect their data.
+They also reveal any potential vulnerabilities in vendors’ services.
 By requesting and properly evaluating SOC reports, organizations can make informed decisions to mitigate cybersecurity risks.

 Because there are three types of SOC reports, selecting which one to request from a service provider can be tricky.
 Choosing the right SOC report ensures you are evaluating a vendor for services that are essential to your daily operations.
 If you don’t choose the right SOC report, you might be assessing your vendors for less critical services, thereby missing crucial insights into their operations.

-In this blog, we will break down the variations of SOC reports so you can choose the one that aligns with your organization’s needs and protects its greatest assets.
+In this blog, we will break down the variations of SOC reports so you can choose the right one.
+You’ll learn how to find a report that aligns with your organization’s needs and protects its greatest assets.

 The Three SOC Reports